-Cats can lose their eyesight due to a number of health issues.
-From injury to various diseases, being aware of the possibilities can help owners spot a problem sooner and consult a veterinarian immediately.
+Depending on the cause, feline blindness can come on suddenly or show up over a period of time.
+From injury to various diseases, being aware of the possible reasons for cat vision loss can help owners spot a problem sooner and consult a veterinarian immediately.

 Sight Loss in Cats